-The Day Resource Center (DRC) is a shelter service operating 3 days per week at 8826 Washington Blvd in Jessup (just north of the intersection of US Rt.
+During its time, the Day Resource Center (DRC) was a shelter service operating 3 days per week at 8826 Washington Blvd (just north of the intersection of US Rt.
 1 and MD 32) through a partnership of the Grassroots Crisis Intervention Center with the faith community.

-Funded by a combination of county money and gifts from foundations, churches, and individuals, the DRC provides resources that can be used by homeless people, or by anyone who needs extra help to get by, even if they are not homeless.
-On Mondays, Wednesdays, and Saturdays, DRC provides a place for those in need to shower, do laundry, eat a hot meal, access a food pantry and clean clothing, use computers, and develop relationships.
-Sometimes medical personnel or counselors are available to guide people in terms of minor health problems, job-hunting, resumes and navigating assistance through the various systems.
-The staff and volunteers are on hand to provide support, prayers, encouragement, conversation or a chess partner.
+Funded by a combination of county money and gifts from foundations, churches, and individuals, the DRC provided resources for use by homeless people, or by anyone who needed extra help to get by, even if they are not homeless.
+On Mondays, Wednesdays, and Saturdays, DRC provided a place for those in need to shower, do laundry, eat a hot meal, access a food pantry and clean clothing, use computers, and develop relationships.
+Sometimes medical personnel or counselors were available to guide people in terms of minor health problems, job-hunting, resumes and navigating assistance through the various systems.
+The staff and volunteers were on hand to provide support, prayers, encouragement, conversation or a chess partner.

-On the first Monday of each month, a team of volunteers from St. Peter’s drops off a meal at the Center.
-To execute the donation, prepared food is collected on Sunday and Monday morning in the church kitchen.
-At 11am on Monday, volunteers warm and complete preparation of the food to be dropped off.
-At 1:15pm, we load up and transport the meal to the DRC.
-We set up the food on warmers at 1:30 and serve the hot meal from 2 to 3:30pm.
+On the first Monday of each month, a team of volunteers from St. Peter’s delivered a warm meal to a second team at the Center, to serve to teh folks who had gathered there.
+To execute the donation, prepared food was collected on Sunday and Monday morning in the church kitchen.
+At 11am on Monday, volunteers warmed and completed preparation of the food to be dropped off.
+At 1:15pm, we loaded up and transported the meal to the DRC.
+We set up the food on warmers at 1:30 and served the hot meal from 2 to 3:30pm.
 During our time at the Center, three to four St. Peter’s volunteers set up, serve, and clean up the meal, interacting with guests during the visit.

 Traditionally we look for volunteers to cook the following items for each meal.
-The hot items should be ready to serve, preferably in 11×9, 11×15 or 11×19 aluminum foil pans for reheating hot items over sterno racks:
+The hot items should be ready to serve, preferably in 11×9, 11×15 or 11×19 aluminum foil pans:

 Of course!
 We provide other “fixings” to go with the meal that are very easy:

-There is a detailed job description for kitchen help on the Route 1 Day Center website.
-Essentially, kitchen helpers are there to heat and set up the food, serve the food and clean up.
-You can volunteer the entire time or just an hour or two, whatever your schedule allows.
+Since the meal service has shifted to the new building, please refer to “Draft Procedures” noted at the bottom of the “New (2017) Homeless Resource Center” web-page.
+You should find a fairly detailed job description for kitchen help on that page, but essentially, Team 1 helps prepare food at the church and deliver it to the new center, while Team 2 (at the Center) sets up and serves the food, and then cleans up afterwards.
+You can volunteer for either team, for the entire time, or just an hour or two, whatever your schedule allows.
 St. Peter’s provides 3-4 volunteers to staff the afternoon.
 There is other staff on site to assist as well.